zbw/stwfsapy/Readme.md

 ### Options
 ## Input Type
 The `StwfsapyPredictor` class has an option input that allows it to handle different types of inputs in the feature argument `X` of transform and fit methods.
 * `"content"` expects string input.
+This is the default.
-* `"file"` expects python file handles
+* `"file"` expects python file handles.
-* `"filename"` expects paths to files
+* `"filename"` expects paths to files.

 ## Text Vectorizer
 `StwfsapyPredictor` can optionally use TFIDF features of the input texts to score the matches found by the finite state automaton.
-However this uses a lot of memory. therefore it is disabled by default.
+However this uses a lot of memory.
+Therefore it is disabled by default.

 ## Save Model
 A trained predictor `p` can be stored by calling `p.store('/path/to/storage/location')`.